Westixy/BI1-project/code/scripts/readme.md

 # Scripts

 * cleanit:
-  * used to clean and transform data from csv to json
+  * used to clean and transform data from csv
   * need 3 columns in the raw

 * getland_by_gdp